 Research in the department is organised around a number of research groups and centres, most of which are involved in interdisciplinary work with strong collaborations with other subject areas.
 Please feel free to contact potential supervisors directly about possible research projects.
 You can find appropriate contacts through information about example projects, and by browsing faculty home pages and research group websites.

 Candidates for PhD degree pursue a research project under the guidance of their supervisor(s).
-The outcome of the research is written up as a PhD thesis which should make a substantial original contribution to knowledge or understanding.
+The outcome of the research is written up as a PhD thesis, which should make a substantial original contribution to knowledge or understanding.
 The period of study for the PhD is usually 3-4 years full time or 4-6 years part time.
-We accept general applications all year round.
-Although most students typically start at the beginning of the academic year in October, students may instead begin their studies in January or April.
+We consider applications all year round; please see our application pages for further information.
+Although most students start at the beginning of the academic year in September, students may instead begin their studies in January or April.

-It may be possible to register for a research degree as an independent distant student.
-Only applicants who are resident outside the UK may register as an independent distant student.
+It is possible to register for a research degree as an independent distant student.
+Only applicants who are resident outside the UK may register in this way.
 All such students must spend a minimum period of at least one term in attendance at the University.

-Students admitted to research degrees will normally be required to do some research methods training in their first two terms, although an appropriate MSc module often provides an alternative way of gaining the necessary knowledge.
+Students admitted to research degrees will normally be required to take a research methods training module in their first two terms, although an appropriate MSc module may be provide an alternative way of gaining the necessary knowledge.
 Students are also free to take advantage of the many opportunities for researcher development offered by the Doctoral School.
 Supervisors give advice on specific training requirements for individual students.